jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayerdeployer/write/deployprojectpayer.md

   @param _defaultPreferClaimedTokens A flag indicating whether issued tokens from the project payer's received payments should be automatically claimed into the beneficiary's wallet.
   @param _defaultMemo The memo that'll be forwarded with the project payer's received payments.
   @param _defaultMetadata The metadata that'll be forwarded with the project payer's received payments.
+  @param _defaultPreferAddToBalance A flag indicating if received payments should call the `pay` function or the `addToBalance` function of a project.
   @param _directory A contract storing directories of terminals and controllers for each project.
   @param _owner The address that will own the project payer.